getditto/demoapp-chat/README.md

 ### Android

-In your root directory, create a new file `env.properties` and add the following environment variables, substituting your own values:
+In your root directory, create a new file `env.properties` and add the following environment variables, substituting your own values from the portal:
 ```bash
 DITTO_APP_ID = 22389e28-9590-4cbf-b683-b3ac5ab2269e
 DITTO_PLAYGROUND_TOKEN = 62479eb9-9f23-46cf-907b-ab5309d46369